 In a first implementation, that automated system allowed the user to create document-reading heuristics to be used as guidance for identifying the fundamental areas of a document.
 Those heuristics consist of geospatial information that define the parts of the document to be analyzed (and hence ignoring the other areas).
 This type of document layout specification is known as a template since it can be generalized to other documents with the same or similar layouts.

 Therefore, each customer defines a set of templates for their most frequent layouts.
 Then, when a document is presented, there is no initial information about the document structure.
 At this moment the template matching process comes into play.
 One of the most important elements of a template is known as the “anchor”.
 The anchor contains information that allows knowing if a previously created template can be assigned to a recently provided document.
-This is typically achieved by selecting some part of the document text that the user expects to be present on each new document, in the same position.
+This usually involves selecting text expected in the same position on every new document.

 Once the document has been matched with a template, the template areas specification is fetched and applied to the document.
 Now the system knows exactly which parts of the document it needs to read, and which formats it needs to apply to the text once it has been extracted.
 Then the data is extracted and presented to the user for changes, validation, postprocessing, storage, etc.